learn-co-curriculum/react-hooks-phase-2-project/README.md

 When your project is complete, you are encouraged to deploy it!
 You'll need to deploy your frontend and backend repos to their own standalone servers.

-For your backend, you will need a service capable of running a Node.js server.
-We recommend using
+For your backend, if you are using `json-server`, you will need a service capable of running a Node.js server.
+We recommend using [Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs).
-[Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

 For your frontend, we recommend using